Corrected generalized cross-validation for finite ensembles of penalized estimators: Introduction

 under linear models with jointly normal observations $(\bx_i, y_i)$ and $\EE[\bx_i\bx_i^\top]=\bSigma$.
 This consistency is proven for the lasso \citep{bayati2011lasso, bayati2013estimating,miolane2021distribution,celentano2020lasso}, and for regularized least-squares with general convex penalty \citep[Section 3]{bellec2020out}. \citet{bellec2022derivatives} generalized the above GCV estimator for the risk $\|\bSigma^{1/2}(\hbbeta - \bbeta_0)\|_2^2 + \|\bvarepsilon\|_2^2/n$ in the context of regularized M-estimation where the noise has possibly infinite variance. \citet{tan2022noise} studied a generalization of GCV to estimate the out-of-sample error in a multi-task regression model where each response $y_i$ is vector-valued.

-As an alternative to GCV, \cite{rad2018scalable,xu2019consistent,wang2018approximate} developed the Approximate Leave-One Out (ALO) estimator to estimate the out-of-sample error for regularized M-estimators, which is provably consistent under smoothness assumptions on the data-fitting loss and the regularizer.
+Closely related to GCV, \cite{rad2018scalable} introduced the Approximate Leave-One Out (ALO) estimator for the out-of-sample error of regularized M-estimators and showed the consistency of ALO under smoothness assumptions on the data-fitting loss and the regularizer. \cite{xu2019consistent} used Approximate Message Passing to develop risk estimates for estimators constructed with separable loss and separable regularizer, and showed that these estimates, including ALO, enjoy finite error bounds.
+ALO has been extended to non-differentiable regularizers \cite[Section 2.2]{rad2018scalable} as well as non-differentiable losses and non-differentiable regularizers \citep{wang2018approximate}.
+Its theoretical accuracy has recently been demonstrated for LASSO and elastic net \citep{auddy2023approximate}.